gohugoio/hugo/content/en/getting-started/quick-start.md

 ### Commands

 {{% note %}}
-If you are a Windows user, you must run these commands with [PowerShell].
-You cannot use Windows Powershell, which is a different application, or the Command Prompt.
-You may also use a Linux shell if available.
+**If you are a Windows user:**

+- Do not use the Command Prompt
+- Do not use Windows PowerShell
+- Run these commands from [PowerShell] or a Linux terminal such as WSL or Git Bash

+PowerShell and Windows PowerShell are different applications.

 [PowerShell]: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows
 {{% /note %}}